-Life in Quarantine: What It's Like For The U.S. Evacuees From Wuhan
+Life In Quarantine: What It's Like For The U.S. Evacuees From Wuhan

 Chunlin Leonhard is grateful to be back in the United States, even though she's now living under the first federally mandated quarantine in 50 years.
 "The primary feeling is a sense of relief that I'm back in the States," she says.
 "I'm just tired and glad and grateful."